 After getting that first “I’m here” call, families often want to know when to expect the next call.
 It is difficult, if not impossible, to predict if or when recruits will make a phone call home during boot camp.

-As much as you would like to get a phone call, I recommend repeating “no news is good news”.
-That might sound trite, but it is the truth.
-If your recruit has to be put back in the training cycle due to illness, injury, failure to pass physical fitness tests, swim qualifications, rifle qualifications, etc. you will get a phone call…. which is why I say, “no news is good news”.
+As much as you would like to get a phone call, I recommend repeating "no news is good news".
+That might sound trite, but it's the truth.
+If your recruit has to be put back in the training cycle due to illness, injury, failure to pass physical fitness tests, swim qualifications, rifle qualifications, etc. you will get a phone call... which is why I say, "no news is good news".
 Unless you have received a call telling you otherwise, you can assume your recruit is doing well and has not fallen behind.

 —Marine Mom and Marine Parents Volunteer, 2009